Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method

-Recall, that in this paper we use capital letter $\Phi$ to denote wave functions that are not solutions of corresponding Schr\"{o}dinger equation, they are wave functions of the many-particle shell model.
-These functions can be constructed as Slater determinates from a single-particle oscillator orbitals.
-The capital and small letters $\Psi$ and $\psi$ represent solutions of the many-particle Schr\"{o}dinger equation or corresponding integro-differential Wheeler equation \cite{1937PhRv...52.1083W}, \cite{1937PhRv...52.1107W}.
+Recall that we use the capital letter $\Phi$ to denote the wave functions that are not solutions of the corresponding Schr\"{o}dinger equation, they are the wave functions of the many-particle shell model.
+These functions can be constructed as Slater determinants from single-particle oscillator orbitals.
+The capital and small letters $\Psi$ and $\psi$ represent solutions of the many-particle Schr\"{o}dinger equation or corresponding integro-differential Wheeler equation \cite{1937PhRv...52.1083W, 1937PhRv...52.1107W}.

-One can see that we use $LS$ coupling scheme when the total spin $S$ is a vector sum of spins of clusters, and total orbital momentum $L$ is a vector sum of the orbital momenta of both clusters $L_{1}$ and $L_{2}$ and orbital moment of relative motion of clusters $l$.
+Here, we use the $LS$ coupling scheme, when the total spin $S$ is a vector sum of spins of clusters, and the total orbital momentum $L$ is a vector sum of the orbital momenta of both clusters $L_{1}$ and $L_{2}$ and the orbital moment of the relative motion of clusters $l$.

-In the present paper we consider special case of the advanced version of the RGM.
-The usage of the special case is justified by employing of three-cluster model for investigating of a compound nucleus and a set of reactions proceeding through the nucleus.
-In this special case only one of two functions is the solution of two-cluster Schr\"{o}dinger equation, and other function is the many-body shell model wave functions.
-A four-cluster model will allow one to consider a general case with two wave functions $\Psi_{1}$ and $\Psi_{2}$ to be solutions of two-cluster Schr\"{o}dinger equations.
+In the present paper, we consider the special case of the advanced version of the RGM.
+The usage of the special case is justified by employing the three-cluster model for investigating the cluster-cluster scattering and the structure of a compound nucleus.
+In this special case, only one of two functions $\Psi_{1}$ and $\Psi_{2}$ of the internal motion of nucleons is a solution of the two-cluster Schr\"{o}dinger equation, and another function is the many-body shell-model wave function.
+A four-cluster model will allow one to consider the general case with two wave functions $\Psi_{1}$ and $\Psi_{2}$ to be solutions of the two-cluster Schr\"{o}dinger equations.